Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hutch (Intermediate) Windows Active Directory Box.md

 # Resolution summary
-- Found domain of ldap to be hutch.offsec
+- discovered that the ldap domain is hutch.offsec
-- Utilized ldapsearch to find username and password
+- Used ldapsearch to obtain the password and username
-- Utilized found credentials to login with cadevar tool
+- Used the found login information to access the Cadevar tool
 - Found port 80 was running Microsoft IIS
-- Downloaded aspx webshell onto target machine in cadaver
+- Downloaded the aspx webshell on the cadaver target machine.
-- Navigated to webshell page in web browser and found to have command execution
+- Used a web browser to navigate to a webshell page and discovered command execution
-- Googled root directory location in Microsoft IIS 10.0
+- Googled Microsoft IIS 10.0's root directory location
 - Downloaded reverse shell in cadaver
-- Utilizing webshell command execuation I confirmed the reverse shell was downloaded in the root directory
+- Utilizing webshell command execution I confirmed the reverse shell was downloaded in the root directory
 - Started netcat listener on kali machine
 - Executed the reverse shell and received a reverse shelll
-- FInd Local Administrator Password Solution (LAPS) is installed onto target machine
+- Found Local Administrator Password Solution (LAPS) is installed on the target machine
-- Perform ldapsearch query and find administrators password
+- Performed ldapsearch query and found the administrators password
 - Login as administrator utilizing psexec.py and receive a session running as nt authority/system

 ## Improved skills